Competition between decoherence and purification: quaternionic representation and quaternionic fractals: Results of the competition

 The instability of the purification protocol which induces fractal borders between bounded and unbounded orbits in the pure state space, involves also complicated behaviours in the competition between the purification protocol and the decoherence process.
 The border between states for which the purification wins ($\lim_{n \to + \infty} \tr (\rho_n^2) \simeq 1$) and for which the decoherence wins ($\lim_{n \to +\infty} \tr(\rho_n^2) \simeq 0.5$) is irregular with a highly fractal character in the neighbourhood of the pure states, see fig. \ref{purityfractaldephasing}.

-The states in the border between the purification dominated area and the decoherence dominated area are instable in sense that in contrast with the states inside the two areas, their orbits do not reach cyclic points.
+The states in the border between the area dominated by the purification and the area dominated by the decoherence are instable in sense that in contrast with the states inside the two areas, their orbits do not reach cyclic points.
 We can see this fig. \ref{stabilityfractaldephasing}.

-In the decoherence dominated area, the orbits reach fixed points (1-period cycles) with $\lambda=\frac{\pi}{2}$.
-In the purification dominated area, we find cyclic points as for the map without decoherence.
+In the area dominated by the decoherence, the orbits reach fixed points (1-period cycles) with $\lambda=\frac{\pi}{2}$.
+In the area dominated by the purification, we find cyclic points as for the map without decoherence.
 These fractal curves are equivalent to the Julia set, but we can also consider the equivalent of the Mandelbrot set, i.e. the purity for a long time of the orbit of $z_0=0$ (fig. \ref{purityMandeldephasing}) and the stability of the orbit of $z_0=0$ (fig. \ref{stabilityMandeldephasing}).

 The observed behaviour is not dependent of the chosen particular decoherence process (pure dephasing).
 We recover it, but with another fractals, with the decoherence process defined by eq. \ref{du}, as we see it fig. \ref{purityfractalquat} \& \ref{stabilityMandelquat}.